 Miguel paints primarily in the medium of oil, on canvas.
 She has shown her work in individual and collective exhibitions in her native Spain, the United Kingdom, Austria, and the United States.

 Miguel divides her time between Ellicott City, MD, Washington, D.C. and Palma de Mallorca (Spain).
 She also teaches at the Truro Center for the Arts at Castle Hill, affiliated with the Art Institute of Boston, and also at the South Shore Art Center.
 She offers workshops in Boston, Massachusetts and abroad (Europe).
 She collaborates as an art adviser for ARCK Art Resource Collaborative for Kids.
-Her work can be seen at the Julie Heller Gallery in Provincetown, MA; and the Watergate Gallery in Washington, DC.
+Her work can be seen at the Julie Heller Gallery in Provincetown, MA, The Watergate Gallery in Washington, DC and HorseSpirit Arts Gallery.

 Alceu Ribeiro born in 1919 in Artigas (Uruguay).